Tanmay7404/Supply-Chain-Optimization-Inter-IIT/README.md

 - **ULDs**: Contains ULD data with columns: ULD_id, length, width, height, and weight_limit.
 - **Packages**: Contains package data with columns: Package_id, length, width, height, weight, package_type, and penalty (for economy packages; enter `-` for priority packages).

+After that, you can choose the runtime t.
+Here t is not the total runtime, but the time the MIP solvers will run for.

 Example ULDs CSV:

 ```csv